flowcommerce/redux-fetch/README.md

 # Redux Fetch

 Redux Fetch provides universal data fetching bindings for applications built with React, React Router, and Redux.
-It uses promises implemented in your application to determine whether the state to render route components matching a location is fulfilled.
+It relies on promises implemented in your application to determine whether the state to render route components matching a location is fulfilled.

 ## Installation